robwatsongtr/express-react-add2numbers/README.md

 Port 5000 for the server, 3000, for the front end.

-# nodemon start
-To start the API.
+nodemon start to start the API.

-# yarn start
-To start the React front-end client.
+yarn/npm start to start the React front-end client.